 Contacting an attorney who will give you a free initial consultation and evaluate the strength of your case can save you time and aggravation.
 Having someone who knows the law and who will fight for your rights during this difficult time can make a difference in your legal outcome.

 At Phoenix Accident and Injury Law Firm near you, we have more than 15 years of experience helping clients obtain compensation for the family members’ wrongful deaths.
-When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office, conveniently located in your area.
+When you’re ready to talk, please contact our office to arrange a free initial consultation by phone from a fatal accident lawyer in Chandler, conveniently located in your area.

 If you need medical treatment after a car accident contact Phoenix Accident and Injury Law Firm near you in nearby Chandler, AZ to speak with an experienced personal injury attorney.
 We provide personal injury legal services to clients in your area including Chandler, Gilbert, Mesa, Scottsdale, Tempe, and Peoria.